MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bag-remove-keysfunction.md

 ## Arguments

 * *bag*: `dynamic` property-bag input.
-* *keys*: `dynamic` array including keys to be removed from the input.
-Keys refer to the first level of the property bag, specifying keys on the nested levels is not supported.
+* *keys*: `dynamic` array includes keys to be removed from the input.
+Keys refer to the first level of the property bag. specifying keys on the nested levels is not supported.

 ## Returns